WoozyMasta/metricz/CONFIG.md

   size is larger than the game world size (for example, the izurvive tiles for Chernarus have a size of `15926`, although the world size is `15360`) (default: `0`);
-* `-metricz-map-tiles-name` —
-  Override map tiles name.
-Useful if the name of the web map tiles was not recognized correctly;
-* `-metricz-map-tiles-version` —
-  Override map tiles version.
-Useful if the web map version has been updated but the MetricZ returns the old version;
-* `-metricz-map-tiles-format` —
-  Override map tiles format (e.g. `webp`, `jpg`, `png`);